+Your children, stepchildren, foster children, and grandchildren who are under 21 years old at the date your insurance was issued.

+They must also:

-- They must be under 21 years old at the date your insurance was issued - If they are 18 years old or over, they must: - be unmarried - not be in full-time employment - be financially dependent on at least one adult listed on your Certificate of Insurance (a child is not financially dependent if you're only covering their finances while on the journey).
+- be unmarried

+- not be in full-time employment

+- be financially dependent on at least one adult listed on your Certificate of Insurance (a child is not financially dependent if you're only covering their finances while on the journey).